A new nonprofit organization has launched to advocate for better transportation options across the Tampa Bay region.

 Sharpe says TBMO will focus on large regional projects as well as on the smaller local projects that connect transit and mobility systems and position the region to compete with areas such as Silicon Valley.

 Tampa entrepreneur Roberto Torres, the co-chair representing Hillsborough County, says businesses see that providing better bicycle, pedestrian, and transit options are key to attracting and retaining talent.
-Torres, with Black Tiger Café and Black & Denim, says the TBMO will provide a “safe space” to talk about transportation and hopefully reach “common ground solutions.”
+Torres, with Blind Tiger Café and Black & Denim, says the TBMO will provide a “safe space” to talk about transportation and hopefully reach “common ground solutions.”

 Pasco EDC President/CEO Bill Cronin is co-chair representing Pasco.
 Andrew Machota, the CEO and founder of New Town Connections, a social club for young professionals, is the co-chair representing Pinellas.